NORTHCAROLINA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Note that using the VCPA requires public users to log in with user IDs and their passwords.
 Requesters who have difficulty accessing the terminals should contact the Help Desk at (919) 890-2407 for support.

 Persons who are interested in obtaining North Carolina Court records may also go right to the sources.
 They can make in-person requests at the courthouses with the custody of the records of interest.
 Such persons must, however, know what they seek before appearing at the courthouse.
 Sometimes, record search at courthouses may be time-consuming and extremely slow.
 Requesters should contact the offices of the clerks ahead before heading to the courthouses.
 They must be willing to pay some nominal fees for search and copying as may be required.
 It is also possible to request copies of audio recordings of proceedings from the offices of the clerks.
-For a confidential case such as juvenile cases, submit the Form AOC-G-115 to the office of the clerk in the county.
+For a confidential cases such as juvenile cases, submit the Form AOC-G-115 to the office of the clerk in the county.
 If the proceeding is not confidential, interested persons can make their requests using Form AOC-G-114.

-Considered open to citizens of the United States, public records are available through both traditional, government sources, and through third-party websites and organizations.
+Considered open to citizens of the United States, court records are available through both traditional, government sources, and through third-party websites and organizations.
 In many cases, third-party websites make the search easier as they are not limited geographically or by technological limitations.
 They are considered a good place to start when looking for a specific record or multiple records.
 In order to gain access to these records, interested parties must typically provide:

 • The name of the person listed in the record.
 Juveniles are typically exempt from this search method.